It was such a rainy day today, which meant train delays and cold weather! ><

 I was reluctant to walk around because of the heavy rain, but from what I could see, the campus wasn't that big.
 There are twelve buildings, which are all numbered, a church, a library, a gym, a campus store.. and they're all pretty close together.

-Upon arrival at the orientation room, we were given a bag full of booklets and pamphlets, including:
+Upon arrival at the orientation room, we were given a bag full of booklets and pamphlets, including:- a planner

 Computer System